Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 **THE OFFERING**

 According to the brief questionnaire among 75 Chinese second-hand buyers, WeChat, the largest social media in China, turns out to be the No.1 channel Chinese students use for idle goods transaction.
 As a messaging app, WeChat provides a clunky, unorganised, and an uninformative shopping experience that requires users to tediously scroll through the group’s chat history, not knowing whether they will ﬁnd their desired item or whether the item is available. eBay and Gumtree are also mentioned as commonly used second-hand web applications.
 According to online feedbacks, These two platforms got many complaints about "the low quality of products, being scammed and the lake of customer service" (https://uk.trustpilot.com/).
-To find out more pain points, another research target at previous eBay and Gumtree users were carried out. _Research result goes here_

 As a business-to-consumer(B2C) second-hand e-commerce platform, RE: source will provide an optimized second-hand donating and shopping experience through storytelling.
 First of all, the brand story will be told to persuade the donator and buyer to agree with our value.
 Then the website will try to provide a highly usable platform where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.
 In order to solve the most commonly seen trust and scam problem on second-hand platform, timely advisory service through live chatting box and the traditional email communication are both available on the page.